digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/data-sources/mariadb.md

 </div>

 :::info
-Click on **Test connection** button to verify if the credentials are correct and that the database is accessible to ToolJet server.
+Click on **Test connection** button to verify if the credentials are correct and that the database is accessible to JumpStart server.
 Click on **Save** button to save the data source.
 :::

 ## Querying MariaDB

-Once you have connected to the MariaDB datasource, follow these steps to write queries and interact with a MariaDB database from the ToolJet application:
+Once you have connected to the MariaDB datasource, follow these steps to write queries and interact with a MariaDB database from the JumpStart application:

-1. Open the ToolJet application and navigate to the query panel at the bottom of the app builder.
+1. Open the JumpStart application and navigate to the query panel at the bottom of the app builder.
 2. Click the `+Add` button to open the list of available `local` and `global datasources`.
 3. Select **MariaDB** from the global datasource section.
 4. Enter the SQL query in the editor.